Rule Change: Completed

 On 5 May 2020, the Australian Energy Market Operator (AEMO) submitted a rule change request seeking to establish a framework to enable it to set initial minimum technical standards for DER.

-The rule change request proposed to oblige AEMO to create a subordinate instrument under the National Electricity Rules that sets minimum technical standards for DER.
+The rule change request proposed to oblige AEMO to oversee a subordinate instrument under the National Electricity Rules (NER) that sets minimum technical standards for DER.

-On 3 December 2020, the AEMC made a draft determination for a more preferable draft rule to create an initial set of technical standards that will apply to DER across the National Electricity Market (NEM).
-The draft rule is expected to address the immediate concerns arising from the increased uptake of small rooftop solar generators while avoiding the implementation of new, potentially inefficient costs on industry and customers.
+On 25 February 2021, the AEMC made a determination to make a more preferable final rule to create an initial set of technical standards that will apply to DER across the National Electricity Market (NEM).
+The final rule is expected to address the immediate concerns arising from the increased uptake of small rooftop solar generators while avoiding the implementation of new, potentially inefficient costs on industry and customers.

-The more preferable draft rule amends the National Energy Rules (NER) to require all new or replacement micro-embedded generators – primarily rooftop solar systems – connecting to distribution networks to be compliant with the DER Technical Standard.
+The final rule amends the NER to require all new or replacement micro embedded generators – primarily rooftop solar systems – connecting to distribution networks to be compliant with the DER Technical Standards.

-The key components of the draft rule are:
+The key components of the final rule are:

-- Supporting the application of existing compliance and monitoring systems under the Clean Energy Council (CEC) and the Clean Energy Regulator (CER), relating to the certification of products and installers of electricity generating systems.
+In addition, the final rule leverages the existing compliance and monitoring arrangements by the Clean Energy Council (CEC) and the Clean Energy Regulator (CER), relating to the certification of products and installers of electricity-generating systems.